uc-cdis/fence/README.md

 This method also requires Fence to have access to that end-user's Google project.
-Fence is then able to monitor the project for any anomolies that may unintentionally provide data access to entities who should not have access.
+Fence is then able to monitor the project for any anomalies that may unintentionally provide data access to entities who should not have access.

 ## Setup